Skip to main content

 Agent loop, tool execution, conversation stateAnthropic Managed AgentsRuns Claude to completion in a sandbox

-bash, file tools, custom toolsAnthropic Managed AgentsBuilt-in toolset, plus any custom tool you declare
+bash, file tools, web search, custom toolsAnthropic Managed AgentsBuilt-in toolset, plus any custom tool you declare

 browse CLI or StagehandYour code (runs inside the sandbox)Translates Claude’s intent into CDP actions